fix8mt/conjure_enum/README.md

 `conjure_enum`[^1] takes full advantage of the latest C++20 features.
 We've leveraged the convenience of `std::source_location` and unlocked the potential of `constexpr` algorithms and concepts.
 This translates to:

-- ***Improved Performance***  Optimized code for faster and smoother operation - get the compiler to do more!
+- ***Improved Performance***  Optimized code for faster and smoother operation - get your compiler to do more!
 - ***Enhanced Developer Experience***  Write cleaner, more concise, and more powerful C++ code.

 ## Key Benefits